-The individuals from these organizations who graciously gave their time and insights to develop the IT-CMF body of knowledge are too many to mention here, but can be found on the Innovation Value Institute's website, www.ivi.ie/contributors.
+The individuals from these organizations who graciously gave their time and insights to develop the IT-CMF body of knowledge are too many to mention here, but can be found in the appendices of this book or on the Innovation Value Institute's website, www.ivi.ie/contributors.
 The core team at the IVI - led by Martin Delaney - have been, and continue to be, central to the development and adoption of IT-CMF.
 Martin deserves special thanks for the energy and enthusiasm he has brought to IVI's General Manager and Technology Leader position, as do successive Presidents of Maynooth University, John Hughes and Philip Nolan, for their support of the IVI initiative.
 Thanks are also due to Maynooth University, Enterprise Ireland, IDA Ireland and the European Commission for their respective support of the IVI and its research work.